razorcd/sales-statistics/README.md

 Limited `max allocated memory` is `64Mb`.
 Can be changed in the pom.xml file.

-To stress test the application I used JMeter.
+To stress test the application I used `JMeter`.
 Find the JMeter configuration in `stressTest_jmeter.jmx` file.
+JMeter is set to POST 1mil random Amounts per minute.
+And also GET statistics every second.

-The app stabilizes at a throughput of 500 000 requests/minute on my system with the limited max allocated memory.
+The app stabilizes at a throughput of 500 000 requests/minute on my own system with the `64Mb` limited max allocated memory and development environment.

+Increasing the allocated memory will allow a throughput of over 2 000 000 req/min.

+## Setup

+- run tests: `mvn test` or `mvn clean install` to cleanup, run tests and compile.
+- start app: `mvn spring-boot:run`

 ## Requests